ByAurea/ByAurea/README.md

 ###

-<p align="left">📚 I'm currently learning I'm currently learning Python, HTML and git<br>🎯 Goals: To become a dev and have a revolutionary idea (and then i'll be rich)<br>🎲 Fun fact: I dance and i love cats</p>
+<p align="left">📚 I'm currently learning Python, HTML and git<br>🎯 Goals: To become a dev and have a revolutionary idea (and then i'll be rich)<br>🎲 Fun fact: I dance and i love cats</p>

 ###